Glamping Terms & Conditions

 Please observe the campsite speed limit, which is 5mph throughout the site.
 Quiet hours are between 10:30pm and 7:00am.
 No vehicle movements during these times.
 Music players/radios must be kept to a reasonable volume and switched off by 10:00pm.

 Please do not pitch under any overhanging tree branches in windy weather.

 Campers should not attempt to climb any of the dry stone walls or fences around the site.
 Please do not pitch within 2 metres of the dry stone walls and please do not remove stones from them as this could make them unstable.

-Dogs are welcome at a maximum of 2 dogs per pitch.
+Dogs are welcome and are free of charge.
+If you have more than 2 dogs please call for prior approval before booking.
 Dogs must be kept on a lead at all times and must not be left unattended.
 Please clean up immediately after your dog and dispose in the bins provided.

 Barbeques are permitted if raised off the ground to protect the grass and fire pits are available to hire from reception.
 No other open fires are allowed.
 Fire pits are only suitable for outdoor use and should never be placed inside a tent or awning.
 Fire pits should be given adequate time to cool down (at least 4 hours) before any attempt is made to move them.

 IF YOU BURN THE GRASS WITH A BBQ OR FIRE YOU AGREE TO PAY £25.00 FOR ITS REPAIR

 Please familiarise yourself with the siting of fire extinguishers and sand buckets which are located at the camping field entrances.